John Legend Hits Back At Trump Supporters Trolling Him: ‘Be Best, As Your Queen Commanded You’

 “Classy burn and by far the best line in the best tweet of the day,” another user added.

-This is of course not the first time that John Legend has been attacked on social media for speaking against out the president.
+This is, of course, not the first time that John Legend has been attacked on social media for speaking against the president.
 The singer has not hidden his distaste for the current administration, and along with wife Chrissy Teigen, donated upwards of $250,000 to the ACLU on Trump’s birthday last year.